Tear Clinic

 Consultation Information

-• Tailor-made plan to manage symptoms at home
+• You will be provided with a tailor-made plan to manage your symptoms at home.

 Prior to your Tear Clinic consultation, we advise you to: